aranasoft/todo-azurewebsites/README.md

     > You may want to create two storage accounts one for local development and one for deployment.
 The connection strings will be overriden in the portal in a later step much like we did with the database connection string earlier.

-1. Open the NotificationController in the TodoSample.Api project
+1. Open the TodosController in the TodoSample.Api project
 2. Remove the comments from the AddChangeNotification helper method

     ```csharp